SUNSET OF FURMANKIND

 Dante slipped in beside the botanist and surprised her by sliding an arm around her waist.
 “If you don’t have any more luck with him, you know where to find me,” he said with a sly expression.
 “Jenni just gave me permission to play around if you want it.”

 Kristen patted him lightly on the cheek and gave him a wink.
 “Thanks, I’ll keep your number on file.”
 They all knew she was only kidding, but Dante slid his hand down her back toward her tail.
 Before he could reach it, however, she slipped out of his grasp and headed for the door with a giggle.
 She was pleased with the flattery, but she still felt left out with Jon’s refusal to get close.
-She’d thought they had become good friends, but if anything, he seemed a little more distant lately with each day.
+She had thought they had become good friends, but if anything, he seemed a little more distant now with each day.
 Perhaps it was the chemical imbalance that the doctor had told them about, but just possibly it was her.

-She didn’t see Jon on her way to the lab, so he might still be in the back room.
+She did not see Jon on her way to the lab, so he might still be in the back room.
 She found a cool spot on the wall beside the double doors and parked herself to await her turn.
 Several long moments went by and idle thoughts returned to the conversation with Dante and Jenni.

 Perhaps Jenni and Dante were right.
 Maybe she should give up on Jon and look to one of the other males for company.
 It was anybody’s guess how long it might be before any of them were called to serve on another world, and since she was lonely now, it might be time to look around.